How to Install Blender on Ubuntu 26.04, 24.04 and 22.04

 sudo apt update && sudo apt upgrade

-Install Blender with APT
+Install the Blender APT Package

 sudo apt install blender